 Prerequisites: Junior standing and a grade of "C" or better in BIOL 121, BIOL 122, BIOL 291, BIOL 292, CHEM 121, CHEM 122, CHEM 231 and CHEM 232 or permission of the Department.
 This course provides an opportunity for exposure to research under the guidance of a faculty member.
 Students will be shown how to use current literature and how to apply experimental techniques via the performance of an original research project.
 A written report will be made to the Department of Biology before a grade will be awarded.
 These courses may be used to receive credit for summer internship research if approved by the Department before the internship takes place.
 The course, if taken in-house, will meet for 4 to 10 hours each week, and a maximum of 2 semester credit hours will be awarded.
+If used to receive credit for an internship, the program must consist of a minimum of 6 weeks of research, and a maximum of 2 semester credit hours will be awarded.
 Two to eight semester credit hours.